Our experts share their knowledge in a range of one-day to multi-week workshops

 Each summer, we offer workshops that provide instruction about building and using gateways.
 Sign up for our newsletter to find out when it is time to apply for these opportunities.

-- A four-week program focused on gateway development for undergraduate students: The workshop covers the core skills needed to be productive in design and maintenance of science gateways.
-The program will be presented as short tutorials alternated with practical exercises, and all instruction will be done via live coding.
+Our Summer 2018 workshop will be a four-week Coding Institute for undergraduate students that will take place on the campus of Elizabeth City State University.
+The workshop will cover the core skills needed to be productive in the design and maintenance of science gateways.
+The program will be presented as short tutorials alternated with practical experiences, and all instruction will be done via live coding.